bigraph-toolkit-suite/bigraphs.grgen-bigraphs/README.md

 It is primarily used for rule-based graph processing, which is especially useful in various applications related to modeling, code generation, and graph transformation.

-The functionality of this project is offered via a CLI and a Java API.
+The functionality of this project is offered via a command-line interface (CLI) and a Java API.
 The tool implements a unidirectional transformation from bigraphs to GrGen.NET models.

 **Which file formats are generated?**